Skip to main content

 ctx.tf32Arc-length parameter [0, 1] along the path.Tapers, draw progress, position-aware width.

-ctx.sdff32Signed distance to the centerline (negative inside the stroke).Outline thresholds, edge falloff.
+ctx.sdff32Signed distance to the geometry.Outline thresholds, edge falloff.

 ctx.tanvec2fTangent vector along the path.Calligraphy, direction-aware effects.